 5. Know Your Limits

-Don’t push yourself to go on rides or slides that are beyond your physical capabilities or comfort level.
+Don’t push yourself to ride slides or attractions that are beyond your physical capabilities or comfort level.
 Knowing your physical limits can prevent injuries.

 6. Mind the Slides